Planning Criteria, Assessment Practices and Tools

 Provisions include opportunities for stakeholders to provide input to the planning processes in terms of assumptions and projects, providing review of interim results and examination of final results.

-ATC participates in regional transmission assessments conducted by the Midwest Reliability Organization (MRO) Transmission Assessment Subcommittee (TAS), the RF Transmission Performance Subcommittee (TPS), the ERAG Reliability Assessments and MISO Reliability Assessments.
+ATC participates in regional transmission assessments conducted by the RF Transmission Performance Subcommittee (TPS), the ERAG Reliability Assessments and MISO Reliability Assessments.

 In addition to the planning criteria, ATC considers a number of other factors in its transmission planning process.